Real-space construction of crystalline topological superconductors and insulators in 2D interacting fermionic systems: Construction and classification of crystalline topological superconductor

 Hence the rotation eigenvalue $-1$ can be trivialized by atomic insulator $|\psi\rangle_{p2}^{\mu_2}$.
 Similar for $\mu_1$, and we can conclude that rotation eigenvalues at 0D blocks labeled by $\mu_1$ and $\mu_2$ are not independent.
-Similar bubble equivalences can be held on arbitrary 1D blocks $\tau_j$, $j=1,2,3,4$, and rotation eigenvalues at all 0D blocks are not independent as a consequence.
+Similar bubble equivalences can be held on arbitrary 1D blocks $\tau_j$, $j=1,2,3,4$, and rotation eigenvalues at all 0D blocks are not independent.

 With all possible bubble constructions, we are ready to study the trivial states.
-Start from the original trivial state (nothing is decorated on arbitrary 0D block):
+Start from the original trivial state:

-if we take 2D bubble construction $n_0$ times, and take 1D bubble constructions on $\tau_j$ by $n_j$ times ($j=1,2,3$), above trivial state will be transformed to a new 0D block-state labeled by:
+if we take 2D bubble construction $l_0$ times, and take 1D bubble constructions on $\tau_j$ with $l_j$ times ($j=1,2,3$), above trivial state will be transformed to a new 0D block-state labeled by:

 According to the definition of bubble equivalence, all these states should be trivial.
-Alternatively, all 0D block-states can be viewed as a vector of an 8-dimensional $\mathbb{Z}_2$-valued vector space, and all trivial 0D block-states with the form as Eq. (\ref{p2 spinless trivial state}) can be viewed as a vector of the subspace of aforementioned vector space.
-The dimensionality of this subspace can be determined by calculating the rank of the following transformation matrix:
+Alternatively, all 0D block-states can be viewed as a vector of an 8-dimensional $\mathbb{Z}_2$-valued vector space, and all trivial 0D block-states with the form as Eq. (\ref{p2 spinless trivial state}) can be viewed as a 4-dimensional vector subspace generated by $l_0,l_1,l_2,l_3$.
+Hence all trivial 0D block-states form the group:

-Here different rows of this matrix represent different bubble constructions.
-Hence the vector subspace containing all trivial 0D block-states is 4, and all trivial 0D block-states form the group:

 Therefore, all independent nontrivial 0D block-states are labeled by different group elements of the following quotient group: